 Made of the same material as the brand's sleep shorts, this T-shirt is just as cool and comfortable.
 With a perfect balance between aesthetics and function, these pieces work great individually or as a set.

 In TODAY's survey, 18 percent of people said they suffered from restless leg syndrome, a neurological disorder that creates a continuous urge to move your legs and prevents you from falling asleep.
-Here are some items that may be able to help you ease into sleep easier despite that.
+Here are some items that may be able to help you ease into sleep.

 Robbins suggested using this light one hour before bedtime instead of your typical light bulb to help you fall asleep faster.
 The light spectrum of the bulb allows for the production of melatonin, which supports your body's natural circadian rhythm.

 Also available from Walmart.